Are design patterns dead? The Singleton problem

 In this new snippet we use something called “the double-checked locking” pattern.
 We start by checking if we need to create the instance.
 If so, we enter our lock and check again.

-But why would you do that?
-Simple: suppose two threads A and B are accessing a non-instantiated Foo.
-They concurrently check if _instance is null and then they try to access the lock.
+is null and then they try to access the lock.
 The first one wins, and the second one is left waiting.
 Let’s say that A wins.

 This is what is going now to happen:

-1. A checks (again) if _instance is null
+- A checks (again) if

-2. it is, so A proceeds and creates the instance
+is null - it is, so A proceeds and creates the instance

-3. at this point A exists the lock
+- at this point A exists the lock

-4. B now enters the lock
+- B now enters the lock

 But wait a second, A has already created the instance!
 Do you see now where this is going?
-Withoug that second null check, B would re-instantiate _instance.
+Withoug that second null check, B would re-instantiate _instance

 And we could stop right here, but what if I told you that you can simplify the code a lot ?
 There you go: